rcsb/mmtf/spec.md

 *Required field*

-Type: `String`
+*Type*: `String`.

-Description: The name and version of the software used to produce the file.
+*Description*: The name and version of the software used to produce the file.
 For development versions it can be useful to also include the checksum of the commit.
 If the producer is not available set to `"NA"`.

-Example:
+*Example*:

 ```JSON
 "RCSB-PDB Generator---version: 6b8635f8d319beea9cd7cc7f5dd2649578ac01a0"